Visit the Campbell Scientific Forum to submit your question to users around the world.

 Are the CR800 and CR1000 capable of being programmed through a CD100 or CR1000KD without the use of computer software?

-From the CD100 or CR1000KD home screen follow these steps:
+From the CD100 or CR1000KD home screen, follow these steps to get started:

-Is there a sample program available for the CR5000 or CR1000 for eddy-covariance applications?
+Is there a sample program available for the CR1000 for eddy-covariance applications?

-Eddy-covariance programs for the CR5000 and CR1000 are not published on our website.
-To purchase a datalogger program to measure the sensors used in these systems and perform the calculations, please contact one of the application engineers in our Flux Group.
+Eddy-covariance programs for the CR5000 and CR1000 are not published on the Campbell Scientific website.
+To purchase a datalogger program to measure the sensors used in these systems and perform the calculations, contact an application engineer in the Campbell Scientific Micrometeorology Flux group.

 Is an SDM-SIO4 necessary to connect a CR1000, CR3000, or CR800-series datalogger with a serial sensor?